 5. Yosemite Falls

-It’s accessible by a long and steep hike on one of Yosemite’s oldest and most historic trails, the Yosemite Falls Trail.
+This fall is one of the top attractions in Yosemite National Park, especially in spring when the water flow is at its peak.
+It is accessible by a long, steep hike on one of Yosemite’s oldest and most historic trails, the Yosemite Falls Trail.

 See Related: Free California Travel Guide

 6. Bridalveil Falls

 Location: Brideveil Falls Trail, Yosemite Village, CA 95389

 Bridalveil Fall is another iconic fall in Yosemite National Park.
 This fall is often the first one you will see after entering Yosemite Valley.
 Boasting a majestic view, this is a must-see attraction in the park.

 This 617-foot-high waterfall is open year-round.
 Spring and early summer are the best times to visit the Bridalveil Fall, as the water flow is the most powerful.
 There are two trails to get to Bridalveil Fall.
 Take the easy one, or go for the longer valley loop trail.

 There’s no additional fee besides the entry pass for Yosemite National Park.
 The ticket will cost you $35/week and $70/year.
 You can also consider taking a ticket to explore Bridalveil Fall closely.

 Immerse yourself in the natural surroundings with a luxurious cabin stay in the River View A-Frame Cabin in Yosemite National Park.
 There are other options as well.
 You can book any place as per your comfort.